Skip to footer content

 renderer.RenderingOptions.MarginBottom = 20;

-// Generate PDF from existing web page using the .NET SDK function
+// Generate PDF from an existing web page

-How Can Security Features Improve Your Multiple PDF Files Management?
+How Can Security Features Protect Your PDF Documents?

-Security remains critical in document management, particularly for industries handling sensitive information in their PDF files.
-IronPDF provides full security features that protect documents throughout their lifecycle when editing PDF files.
-The library supports encryption, digital signatures, and advanced document sanitization capabilities.
+Security remains critical in document management, particularly for industries handling sensitive information.
+IronPDF provides a full security layer that protects documents throughout their lifecycle, covering encryption, digital signatures, and advanced document sanitization.

 Why Do Encryption Capabilities Matter for Document Protection?

-Encryption capabilities safeguard document content using industry-standard algorithms.
+Encryption safeguards document content using industry-standard algorithms.
 IronPDF supports both AES 128-bit and 256-bit encryption, meeting compliance requirements for various industries.
 Password protection adds an additional security layer, with separate user and owner passwords enabling granular access control.
-Organizations can restrict printing, copying, or editing while still allowing viewing, ensuring PDF documents are used only as intended by default.
-For improved document security, consider integrating with IronSecureDoc for additional protection layers.
+Organizations can restrict printing, copying, or editing while still allowing viewing -- ensuring PDF documents are used only as intended.
+For additional protection layers, consider integrating with IronSecureDoc.

 How Do Digital Signatures Authenticate Documents?

 Digital signatures authenticate documents and verify integrity.
 IronPDF supports X.509 certificates for creating legally binding electronic signatures.
 This functionality proves essential for contracts, agreements, and official documentation requiring proof of authenticity.
-The signature process embeds certificate information directly into the PDF document, making tampering immediately detectable in the file.
-For complex signing scenarios, IronPDF also supports signing with Hardware Security Modules (HSM).
+The signature process embeds certificate information directly into the PDF, making tampering immediately detectable.
+IronPDF also supports signing with Hardware Security Modules (HSM) for high-security deployments.

-Document sanitization removes potentially harmful elements from PDFs.
-This includes JavaScript, embedded files, zip file attachments, and metadata that might contain sensitive information.
+Document sanitization removes potentially harmful elements from PDFs -- including JavaScript, embedded files, and metadata that might contain sensitive information.
 For organizations concerned about data leakage, sanitization ensures clean documents suitable for external distribution.
-According to Microsoft's security best practices, document sanitization is a critical component of enterprise security when handling existing PDF document files.
-The redaction feature provides additional security by permanently removing sensitive text and regions.
+According to Microsoft's security best practices, document sanitization is a critical component of enterprise security.
+The redaction feature provides additional protection by permanently removing sensitive text regions.

 using IronPdf;